kodi-community-addons/script.skin.helper.service/README.md

 Currently available widgets (more to be added soon):

-skinplaylist --> all playlists that are stored in "yourskin\extras\widgetplaylists" or "yourskin\playlists" librarydataprovider --> all widgets that are provider by the Library Data Provider script scriptwidgets --> the special widgets that are provided by this addon, like favourites and favourite media etc. extendedinfo --> All widgets that are provided by the Extended info script smartshortcuts --> all smartshortcuts pvr --> pvr widgets smartishwidgets --> widget supplied by the smartisch widgets addon
+skinplaylist --> all playlists that are stored in "yourskin\extras\widgetplaylists" or "yourskin\playlists"

+librarydataprovider --> all widgets that are provider by the Library Data Provider script

+scriptwidgets --> the special widgets that are provided by this addon, like favourites and favourite media etc.

+extendedinfo --> All widgets that are provided by the Extended info script

+smartshortcuts --> all smartshortcuts

+pvr --> pvr widgets

+smartishwidgets --> widget supplied by the smartish widgets addon

+favourites --> any browsable nodes in the user's favourites that can be used as widget

 Note: the script will auto check the existence of the addons on the system so no need for complex visibility conditions in your skin.